 The student must prepare and sign a document which states the facts constituting the basis for the appeal within 15 college working days from when the original complaint was lodged.
-Copies of this document are given to the instructor and to the instructor's Division Chair.
-If, within 10 college working days of receipt of the student's signed document the Division Chair does not resolve the problem to the satisfaction of the student, the student will forward the complaint to the Dean of Teaching and Learning.
+Copies of this document are given to the instructor and to the instructor's Division Chair/ Associate Dean of Academics and Assessment.
+If within 10 college working days of receipt of the student's signed document the Division Chair/ Associate Dean of Academics and Assessment does not resolve the problem to the satisfaction of the student, the student will forward the complaint to the Dean of Teaching and Learning.
 (See step 3).